 Do Banks offer Self Employed Mortgages?

 Lets first identify a bank as your traditional bank in your neighborhood where you can open a savings account.
 The majority of these banks do not offer a self employed mortgage program.

 How do you qualify for are self employed mortgage?

 If you can document your income, then you will qualify the same as W2 wage earners.
 If you cannot document your income then you are most likely going to qualify with a bank statement loan.
 We work with quite a few lenders who specialize in bank statement loans for self employed borrowers.

 Where can I find self employed mortgage lenders?

 These lenders are not always easy to find and they all have different guidelines.
 For example, some will require a larger down payment than others.
 Some only do business in certain states.
 Others require only 12 months of bank statements.
-These self employed mortgage lenders are not your local bank like Wells Fargo or Bank of America.
+These self employed mortgage lenders are not your local bank like Bank of America or Wells Fargo.
 Instead, they are specialized lenders that are not easy to find.
 This is why you should let us connect you with the one that makes the most sense based upon your scenario.

 Are self employed mortgage lenders reliable?

 They are absolutely reliable.
 These are not lenders that have a brick and mortar building in every town and they are not a traditional bank where you can keep deposits and have a safe deposit box.
 These are lenders who specialize in mortgages, are government approved, and have creative programs that your local bank does not have.